stonewalljones/hfyEbook/README.md

     The following filters are included:

     SOURCES:

+        Source filters that fetch online resources cache the downloaded data in the 'cache' directory.
+Clear the 'cache' directory to redownload the source material.

+        Local files are not cached.

 		* "from-local-html"
 		    Read the chapter data from a local (X)HTML file, given a filename relative